simplicitesoftware/heroku/README.md

 	cp -r <template path>/app webapps/ROOT

-If this folder does not exists, a default minimalistic webapp is created at firt launch.
-A test root webapp is available in the `test` folder.
+If this folder does not exists, the test webapp located in `test/ROOT`is used instead.

 Run locally
 -----------